radius-project/dashboard/README.md

 - _Application graph visualization_: A visualization of the application graph that shows how resources within an application are connected to each other and the underlying infrastructure.
 - _Resource overview and details_: Detailed information about resources within Radius, including applications, environments, and infrastructure.
 - _Recipes directory_: A listing of all the Radius Recipes available to the user for a given environment.

-> NOTE: Radius Dashboard is currently in a prototype stage and thus is not yet packaged into Radius and its releases, though we are planning to add it to the Radius installation soon.
-The best way to use Radius Dashboard right now is to clone the repo and run it locally, see the [contribution guide](./CONTRIBUTING.md) for instructions on how to build and run the code.

 ## Getting help